IMG_0053.JPG

 George photo in the vineyard.JPG

-My name is George Zhuang, and I started as UC Cooperative Extension (UCCE) Viticulture Farm Advisor for Fresno County in 2015.
-I am originally from China and did my undergraduate studies in Viticulture and Enology at China Agricultural University between 2005 and 2009.
-After that I began my graduate studies in Horticulture at Michigan State University where I pursued my Master’s degree focusing on cool climate viticulture.
-After I graduated from Michigan State University, I was offered the opportunity to gain additional experience at E. & J. Gallo winery in 2013 and 2014.
+George Zhuang started as UC Cooperative Extension Viticulture Farm Advisor for Fresno County in 2015.
+Originally from China and did his undergraduate studies in Viticulture and Enology at China Agricultural University between 2005 and 2009.
+After that he began his graduate studies in Horticulture at Michigan State University where he pursued a Master’s degree focusing on cool climate viticulture.
+After graduating from Michigan State University, he was offered the opportunity to gain additional experience at E. & J. Gallo winery in 2013 and 2014.

 KTLund Headshot.jpg